prosembler/nitro-porter/docs/guide.md

 # User Guide

-## Requirements

-You need:

-* PHP 8.3+
-* MariaDB (or whichever databases your platforms require)
-* PHP's PDO driver for your data sources (probably MySQL or PostgreSQL).
-* 256MB of memory allocated to PHP

-Nitro Porter will set PHP's memory limit to 256MB.
-If it's unable to do so, it may suffer performance issues or generate errors.
-For small forums, you may be able to safely reconfigure it to 128MB or lower.

-A quick way to get all of the above would be installing MAMP or XAMPP on your laptop.
-The longer way, if you're doing this often or have huge datasets, is to follow my [PHP localhost guide for Mac](https://lincolnwebs.com/php-localhost/).

 ## Installation

+'!!! warning "Localhost Development Only"
+Don't use this in Production or anywhere publicly accessible

+### Docker Desktop (recommended)

+- Install Docker Desktop on [Mac](https://docs.docker.com/desktop/setup/install/mac-install/), [Windows](https://docs.docker.com/desktop/setup/install/windows-install/), or [Linux](https://docs.docker.com/desktop/setup/install/linux/).
+- Download the [latest Nitro Porter](https://github.com/prosembler/nitro-porter/releases) & unzip it.
+- Open a terminal window and from the new folder run: `./bin/setup.sh`

+The containers may take a moment to build.
+If all goes well, it should **immediately connect you to the shell** in the Docker container (in `/app`).
+The copy of Nitro Porter you downloaded is mounted inside the container.
+It's the same files.

+You must be connected to the Docker container shell to continue below!
+It is safe to re-run `./bin/setup.sh` any time.

+You can access phpMyAdmin by visiting `localhost:8082` in your browser.
+Use this to import your database(s).

+### Manual Localhost (alternate)

+!!! info "Non-Docker Only"
+You don't need to complete this section if you're using Docker Desktop.
+Skip to "Basic Usage" below.

+If you're doing many migrations or have huge datasets, you may which to avoid Docker.
+In this case, you need:

+* PHP 8.4+ (CLI-only is fine)
+* MariaDB & its PDO driver for PHP (or whichever databases your platforms require)
+* 256MB `memory_limit` for PHP (Nitro Porter will attempt to do this automatically)

+You can optionally follow my [PHP localhost guide for Mac](https://lincolnwebs.com/php-localhost/).

+With a configured localhost, then:

 1. [Get Composer](https://getcomposer.org/doc/00-intro.md#installation-linux-unix-macos).
 1. Make sure Composer is [in your PATH](https://www.uptimia.com/questions/how-to-add-composervendorbin-to-your-path).